Nexxsys/htmltable/README.md

 ## Notes

 * There is no external dependency.
 It works with the standard Python library.
-* It may incorrectly work against HTML files.
+* It may incorrectly work against broken HTML files.